ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 {: #restorefromsnapshotUI}
 {: ui}

-You might need to take your storage volume back to a specific point in time because of user-error or data corruption.
+To recover from user-error or data corruption, you can restore your storage volume to a specific point in time.

 1. Unmount and detach your storage volume from the host to make sure that the host is not connected to the volume during the restore.
    - [Unmounting {{site.data.keyword.blockstorageshort}} volumes on a Linux&reg; server](/docs/BlockStorage?topic=BlockStorage-mountingRHEL#unmountingLin)